The Most Fun In KL? Sunway Lagoon Review

 KL Airport To Sunway Lagoon

 From KL Airport, the best way to Sunway Lagoon is to take a taxi.
 There are coupon taxis that are easy to find and take.
+We took a Grab taxi on our most recent trip from the airport, and it cost RM65.

 On public transport, it is possible to take a train or bus to KL Sentral (more information about this here) and then take the train and bus as recommended from KL above.